JoeShep/memory-game-react/notes.md

 Bug: endGame state switching to endGame component causes error re: trying to update a mounted compnenet.
 Assume this is about componentWillReceiveProps in BoardComponent, which has just been unmounted
 Status: annoying
+Potential fix: Make new component between index.js and gameComponent that has a hidden end-game section.
+Then show it when the game state changes to done?
+The container would render Game and index would then render the container.

 TODO: